msanthoshpavan911/npm-java-backend-junits-qualitychecks-automation-agent/README.md

 - Configures an **MCP server** so Copilot can navigate and fix your project directly
 - Works as a **git pre-commit hook** — no CI changes required

+## Description

+A GitHub Copilot agent for Spring Boot projects that enforces code quality on every git commit — runs Checkstyle, PMD, SpotBugs, and JaCoCo coverage (95% threshold) automatically via git hooks.
+Includes two MCP servers: SpringBoot Architect (8 tools) for code navigation and fixes, and JUnit Coverage Expert for auto-generating JUnit 5 tests with iterative coverage validation up to 95%.

 ---

 ## What it does